RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

    Part of the Definitions and Notes page for the World Factbook 2017.

-There are a couple of important things on this page that we will want to get: the feature name (like Inflation rate (consumer prices) or Industrial production growth rate) and the link to the page that has all of the data for this feature for each country.
+Each page containes different information about countries.
+We can scrape features such as, Inflation rate (consumer prices), industrial production growth rate, etc., and the link to the page that has all of the data for this feature for each country.

 Before we start scrapping the CIA World Factbook data, let's get a little bit more familiar with **html** structure.